hemilabs/heminetwork/localnode/NODE_RUNNING.md

 This document details how to run the full Hemi stack with P2P nodes and RPC access. *This does NOT run a batcher or sequencer.*

+> [!TIP]
+> If you are interested in running a PoP miner, none of this setup is required unless you want to connect your PoP miner to your own Hemi node infrastructure rather than using the public BFG endpoint.

 <details>
   <summary>Table of Contents</summary>